Resources for Residents

-Residential yard waste (grass, leaves, etc.) is composted by the City.
+- Residential yard waste (grass, leaves, etc.) is composted by the City.
 View the guidelines for preparing your yard waste for collection by City crews.

 Residents residing in apartment buildings that do not provide recycling services may bring their recyclables to the Service Center (15600 Chagrin Blvd.) on Saturdays and Sundays, 8 am-4 pm.

-Shaker Heights is a solar-friendly community.
-The solar installation guide is designed to help you understand the process of installing solar in Shaker Heights.
+- Read the Planning Dept.'s solar installation guide to learn more about the process of installing solar in Shaker Heights.

 Make a rain barrel at one of the many workshops offered by the Cuyahoga Soil and Water Conservation District.